JUnit

 ### Upload the results

-Use [currents-upload](https://docs.currents.dev/resources/reporters/currents-cmd/currents-upload "mention") command to send the results to Currents.
-Get a [Record key](https://docs.currents.dev/guides/record-key) and [Project ID](https://docs.currents.dev/dashboard/projects) from Currents dashboard.
+Use [currents upload](/resources/reporters/currents-cmd/currents-upload.md) command to send the results to Currents.
+Get a [Record key](/guides/record-key.md) and [Project ID](/dashboard/projects.md) from Currents dashboard.

 ```bash